The extensive and interesting history of the Westman Islands can be explored at Sagnheimar

 Mormons also have their history displayed at the museum.
 The first Icelandic Mormon missionaries worked in the Westman Islands and between 1854 and 1914, around 200 islanders emigrated to America in search for a better life.

 The Algerian Pirate Raid is portrayed at a permanent exhibit.
 It took place in 1627 when 300 sea pirates beached in Heimaey and captured 242 islanders who they then sold as slaves in Algeria.
 This part of history is captured in a large caricature-style mural of sequential panels.
 The pirate cave provides fun for the children.

-Eruption on Heimaey: In the early hours of January 23rd 1973 the volcano, Eldfell, erupted on Heimaey and nearly the whole population of 5,300 had to immediately be evacuated to the mainland.
-That fateful night and following days are chronicled in an array of photos.
-There are also recordings of islanders telling their personal experiences of the eruption and the rebuilding of their town in the aftermath.
+In the early hours of January 23rd 1973, the volcano Eldfell erupted in Heimaey and nearly the whole population of 5,300 had to be evacuated immediately to the mainland.
+That fateful night and the following days are chronicled in an array of photos in a permanent exhibit.